ADVOCACY--Life and dignity

 Summary: The Uniform Parentage Act defines the parent and child relationship as the legal relationship existing between a child and the child’s parents, governs proceedings to establish that relationship, and establishes the jurisdiction of the courts under the act.
 Current law provides that the parent and child relationship may be established between a child and the natural parent by proof of having given birth to the child or as authorized under the act.
 This bill would clarify that the parent and child relationship cannot be established between a child and a surrogate, as defined, by proof of having given birth.

-✓ This bill would make it unlawful, except as specified, for any long-term care facility to take specified actions wholly or partially on the basis of a person’s actual or perceived sexual orientation, gender identity, gender expression, or human immunodeficiency virus (HIV) status, including, among others, refusing to use a resident’s preferred name or pronoun and denying admission to a long-term care facility, transferring or refusing to transfer a resident within a facility or to another facility, or discharging or evicting a resident from a facility.
+Summary: Would enact the Lesbian, Gay, Bisexual, and Transgender Long-Term Care Facility Resident’s Bill of Rights.
+Among other things, the bill would make it unlawful, except as specified, for any long-term care facility to take specified actions wholly or partially on the basis of a person’s actual or perceived sexual orientation, gender identity, gender expression, or human immunodeficiency virus (HIV) status, including, among others, willfully and repeatedly failing to use a resident’s preferred name or pronouns after being clearly informed of the preferred name or pronouns, or denying admission to a long-term care facility, transferring or refusing to transfer a resident within a facility or to another facility, or discharging or evicting a resident from a facility.